Deep Learning in Astrophysics: FINAL THOUGHTS

-\begin{itemize} \item \textbf{Gravitational waves:} Theory is well-established; detector sensitivity steadily improves sample sizes.
-Bottlenecks are information extraction and simulation accuracy.
-Template-free searches in non-Gaussian noise, numerical relativity surrogates for rapid inference, and uncertainty quantification all benefit from deep learning—with careful calibration to avoid selection biases.
+\begin{itemize} \item \textbf{Gravitational waves:} Theory is well established; detector sensitivity steadily improves sample sizes.
+Bottlenecks include information extraction and simulation accuracy.
+Template-free searches in non-Gaussian noise, numerical relativity surrogates for rapid inference, and uncertainty quantification all benefit from deep learning when care is taken to avoid selection biases.
 These capabilities could reveal new source classes.